SandroWissmann/Bricks/README.md

 `X 4.0 Y 2.0 W 3.0 H 1.0`

 Same as Bricks.
-Only differnnce is missing `HP` specification.
+The only difference is the missing `HP` specification.